resurfaceio/logger-java/README.md

         return "";
     });

-Usage data will now be logged here:
+Usage data will be logged here:
 [https://demo-resurfaceio.herokuapp.com/messages](https://demo-resurfaceio.herokuapp.com/messages)

 *Resurface Labs provides this free demo environment just to make our stuff easy to try.
 Data sent to this demo